wp-plugins/wordpress-form-manager/readme.txt

 Subtitles and notes can also be added to the form in any location.

 = Changes: =
+= 1.3.10 =
+* Added API stable fm_doFormBySlug($formSlug) to show forms within templates
+* Admin can change plugin's shortcode in 'Advanced Settings'

 = 1.3.9 =
 * Fixed form behavior selection bug

 = 1.3.8 =
-* Fixed style conflict with Kubric (Default) theme
+* Fixed possible style conflict with Kubric (Default) theme

 = 1.3.7 =
 * Fixed 'fm_settiings' table install error